20 Foods You Should Be Eating Every Day for a Longer Life

 Inflammation can age your body fast, putting you at risk for weight gain, heart disease, and Alzheimer's.
 Tomatoes can help fight inflammation, thanks to the presence of lycopene.
 In addition to its anti-inflammatory properties, lycopene has also been linked to lowering LDL, or "bad" cholesterol.
 According to a review article published in the European Journal of Internal Medicine, eating lycopene-rich tomatoes and tomato products has been shown to be associated with a decreased risk of chronic diseases such as cancer and cardiovascular disease.
 One of the most popular ways to get in your daily dose of tomatoes?
 With any of the 9 Best Low-Carb Spaghetti Sauces, Approved by Nutritionists.

 An apple a day keeps the doctor—and the Grim Reaper—away.
-The healthy fiber from the skin can help prevent the onset of Type 2 diabetes; a study published in BMJ found that eating whole fruits, especially apples, can lower your risk of developing the chronic disease.
-Plus, a review published in Advances in Nutrition summarized apples' ability to reduce the risk of chronic diseases such as cancer, cardiovascular disease, asthma, and Alzheimer's disease, and may also be associated with improved outcomes related to cognitive decline of aging, weight management, and bone health.
+Healthy fiber from the skin can help prevent the onset of type 2 diabetes; a study published in BMJ found that eating whole fruits, especially apples, can lower your risk of developing the chronic disease.
+Plus, a review published in Advances in Nutrition summarized apples' ability to reduce the risk of chronic diseases such as cancer, cardiovascular disease, asthma, and Alzheimer's disease, and may also be associated with improved outcomes related to the cognitive decline of aging, weight management, and bone health.

 Your morning coffee habit doesn't just wake you up—it could also save your life.
 Research conducted by Stanford Medicine found that caffeine, like the levels found in coffee, can help fight off disease-causing chronic inflammation, which contributes to cancer, Alzheimer's, heart disease, and other life-threatening chronic illnesses.
 The researchers also reviewed another study published in the journal Nature Medicine and found that study participants who had the most caffeine intake had the lowest levels of inflammation.